 180 Harborview Road

-As of February 2022, carbonated beverage, beer and malt liquor containers each carry a refundable deposit of 5¢.
+Carbonated beverage, beer and malt liquor containers each carry a refundable deposit of 5¢.

+All sellers of such beverages must accept containers of brands they sell back for full deposit refund.
 Temple Liquors, 42 Temple St., Whitman accepts all redeemable containers in bulk for refund.
 Bring in bags or boxes.

 Preserve (aka Recycline), based in Massachusetts, transforms these, as well as Stonyfield Yogurt containers and other clean #5 (polypropylene) plastics into toothbrushes, plates, cutting boards, etc.